SeimiNomore/jlc-portfolio/index.md

 **The Conception and Development of Anime4Breakfast**

 *Anime4Breakfast* was born from a desire to carve out a space in modern culture where the timeless charm of 1980s anime and the mystique of neon-drenched cityscapes could coexist as a distinct artistic narrative.
 Rooted in nostalgia, the concept emerged as a sanctuary for the imagination—an ode to the golden age of hand-drawn animation and the electrifying atmosphere of urban nightscapes.

-The project began as a personal reflection, a way to compartmentalize and celebrate a specific era of artistry that has profoundly shaped visual culture.
-Morning routines, often laden with repetition, inspired the metaphor of "breakfast"—a ritual of sustenance for the creative mind, paired with the vibrant storytelling of 80s anime.
-This unique blend became a platform to explore themes of solitude, wonder, and the pursuit of identity in a rapidly evolving world.

 To develop *Anime4Breakfast*, the visual and conceptual elements were curated to evoke a blend of dreamlike nostalgia and forward-thinking aesthetics.
 Drawing inspiration from iconic anime such as *Akira*, *Bubblegum Crisis*, and *City Hunter*, alongside the evocative imagery of glowing skyscrapers, rain-slicked streets, and buzzing neon signs, the project flourished into a distinct expression of the past-meets-future mindset.